johnhm22/finance-app/README.md

 I only found this out when confronted with errors during the build process.
 This meant re-writing some of the code.
 The two main victims of this were the debounce function from lodash and the jsonwebtoken package which had a dependency on lodash.
 To overcome these problems I ended up using the packages 'debounce-promise' and 'jose' respectively.

+## Where next?
+I'd like to find a workaround to the currency issue of displaying shares from exchanges in different countries.
+Then expand to the portfolio to include other investments such as gilts, bonds and trusts.
+Presenting further data (historical, financial results, broker predictions) for each investment also sounds fun.

 ## Credits
 The "look and feel" design was inpsired by [Intereactive Investor](https://www.ii.co.uk/)